 Electoral matter is broadly defined as ‘matter that is intended or likely to affect voting in an election’.
 This limitation does not apply to electoral material that is only about the election process..

 Occasionally, a position on council becomes vacant between general elections.
 This can occur if a councillor dies or resigns, or if a councillor ceases to be eligible to hold office.

 Such vacancies are either filled by a by-election or by a countback, depending on how the departing councillor was elected.

 The vacancy is not filled if the Victorian Electoral Commission determines there is insufficient time to conduct a by-election or countback before the period of three months before the next general election..

 A by-election is called if a vacancy occurs in a single-member ward where votes were counted using the simple preferential system.

-A by-election must be held within 100 days of the vacancy occurring, but is not required if the vacancy occurs in the last six months before a general election is scheduled.
+A by-election must be held within 100 days of the vacancy occurring.
 When it’s necessary to avoid a clash with the Christmas/New Year holiday period, a by-election may be held up to 150 days after the vacancy occurs.

 In a by-election, a complete election is conducted for the ward.
 This involves a new nomination process and voters casting votes in the same way as in a general election.

 A countback is a method for filling vacancies in multiple-member constituencies where votes were counted using proportional representation.